Free spirit: ill-fated dancer Isadora Duncan is portrayed by Tamara Rojo Photo: ALASTAIR MUIR

 But while half the world marvelled at Duncan's magical ability to pluck dance from the air without apparent preparation or technique, the other half was dismissing her as a sensationalist.

 And when Duncan fell in love with Russia's greatest young poet, Sergei Esenin – he was 27, she was 43 – everything about her antagonised Esenin's fans: she did not speak even a word, they howled, of the language that he used with such eloquence; she was unseemly, lurid, an oversexed mother, her unnatural demands pushing this golden boy ever deeper into destructive alcoholism.
+In 1927, two years after Esenin hanged himself, Isadora herself was throttled, when her scarf caught in the wheel of a new admirer's Bugatti.

 For a long time, the dance establishment tried to look away from Duncan's torrid life, to keep her image as an artist pure, or to cast her independence as feminist power.
 When, in 1975, Ashton created his exquisite tribute to her, Five Brahms Waltzes in the Manner of Isadora Duncan, he summoned up the sweetness, lightness, femininity and distilled force that he remembered and alluded hardly at all to her life's infamous events.